apitofme/temple/README.md

 - HTML5 doctype and syntax

-- Bear minimum CSS
+- Bear minimum CSS, including

--- a basic responsive layout using percentage based max/min widths (from 1200px down to 600px)
---- you will need to add your own media queries and styles for mobile content
+	- a basic responsive layout using percentage based max/min widths (from 1200px down to 600px).
+Although you will need to add your own media queries and styles for mobile content!

--- pure CSS driven cascading menu system
+	- pure CSS driven cascading menu system
---- tested only to 3 levels deep (drop > side > side)
+		- only tested to 3 levels deep (drop > side > side)
---- NOT tested across all browers (yet) >> see "TODO" section
+		- NOT tested across all browers yet! (see "TODO" section)
---- currentrly uses some CSS3 styling (un-essential to function)
+		- currentrly uses some CSS3 styling (un-essential to function)

 - Breadcrumb navigation links